 With a full heart and an entire scrapbook of memories, today is for departures.
 Transportation to the airport will be arranged for you.

 While staying in Guatemala City, your tourist-class hotel will be safe, clean, and comfortable.
-Lodging in Antigua will be in a charming historic building that began as a colonial monastery.
-It later became a hospital, and then was converted into a retreat center hosted by nuns.
-Up to five participants may share a room, depending on the size of the team.
+Lodging in Antigua will be in a charming historic building near the center of town called the Hotel Posada Placida.
+Each room will have its own bathroom.
+Participants may share a room, depending on the size of the team.
 If you prefer a single room, please let us know in advance.

 Meals will vary from grab-and-go breakfasts to more leisurely dinners, all provided at typical Guatemalan portion sizes.
 You will not go hungry, but bringing a stash of granola bars might be a good idea if you are used to eating like an American.